Also known as: Chaotix (JP)

-|Version of the sound from Prototype 0202 (February 2, 1995), the last known build to play a sound on the Sega screen and the last known to contain this version of the sound.|
+|Version of the sound from Prototype 0202 (February 2, 1995), the only known build to play a sound on the Sega screen, and the last known to contain this version of the sound.|

-|Final version of the sound, used by all prototypes after 0202 and the final builds.|
+|Final version of the sound, present in all prototypes after 0202 and the final builds.|

 Configuring the Color Test to look as it is on the left will replace the volume meters with a dancing Amy Rose saying "Cool Sweet & Catchy!"